-We have audited the nonconsolidated financial statements of Unilever United States, Inc. (the Company), which comprise the nonconsolidated statements of financial position as of December 31, 2023 and 2022, and the related nonconsolidated statements of operations, comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the nonconsolidated financial statements.
+We have audited the financial statements of Unilever United States, Inc. (the Company), which comprise the nonconsolidated statements of financial position as of December 31, 2024 and 2023, and the related nonconsolidated statements of operations, comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the nonconsolidated financial statements.

-In our opinion, the accompanying nonconsolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+In our opinion, the accompanying nonconsolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS) Accounting Standards as issued by the International Accounting Standards Board (IASB).